Yunjiao-analytics/Yunjiao-analytics.github.io/sample_page.md

 Then, if not on reach, to find out the best flavor to launch, we think about the approaches based on market acceptance and competitive landscape, here are the 2 ways that lead us to the final recommendations(our analytics results):

-A: Try to influence switchers from regular yogurt (limit cannibalization)
+A: Try to influence switchers from regular yogurt (limit cannibalization) Things to considered: Which flavor ranks the top in the regular yogurt category that excluding the flavors we already launched?
+Who is our competitor?
+How many brand already launch the flavor?

-B: Try to influence switchers / Interest from direct greek yogurt competitors
+B: Try to influence switchers / Interest from direct Greek yogurt competitors Things to considered: Which flavor ranks the top in the Greek yogurt category that we haven't introduce in our private brand?
+Who are our competitor?
+How many brand already launch the flavor?

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).